adamergas/Codecademy-Vidbits/README.md

 1. open another command window, navigate to file directory and 'npm run test'

 Notes
--I separated some of the tests into separate, appropriately named files.
+I separated some of the tests into separate, appropriately named files.
--There seemed to be several typos in the follow-along steps, I proceeded how I assumed the directions meant.
+There seemed to be several typos in the follow-along steps, I proceeded how I assumed the directions meant.